Downside Up: Track listing

 Three songs were slightly re-edited for the purpose of the box set.
-"False Face" has a longer introduction with the first singing line repeated.
-The first seconds of "Hang Me High" were edited out and "Black Sun" has a remodeled end.
+"False Face" has a longer introduction with the first-sung line repeated.
+The first seconds of "Hang Me High" were edited out and "Black Sun" given a remodelled end.

-Concerning the credits and personnel for the B-sides recorded in 1983-84, guitarist Robert Smith only recorded and co-composed the track "There's a Planet in my Kitchen".

-Concerning the 1987 b-sides, "She's Cuckoo" and "Something Blue" were recorded as a trio - John Valentine Carruthers had already left the band by then.
+For the B-sides recorded in 1983-84, guitarist Robert Smith recorded and co-composed only the track "There's a Planet in my Kitchen".
+The 1987 b-sides, "She's Cuckoo" and "Something Blue" were recorded as a trio: - guitarist John Valentine Carruthers had left the band by that time.